By Jason Snell

 The one with all the trimmings

 The best Kindle Amazon makes, hands down, is the $250 Kindle Oasis.
-I can’t really recommend it because you could buy two Kindle Paperwhites for that price, but it’s pretty sweet.
+I can’t really recommend it because you could almost buy two Kindle Paperwhites for that price, but it’s pretty sweet.
 It’s got a larger screen, so it’s a bit more like reading a trade paperback rather than a mass-market paperback, if that makes sense.
-It’s waterproof—great if you’re a frequent reader in the bathtub, hot tub, or swimming pool.
 The hardware build quality is the best of any Kindle ever, with a solid aluminum back.
-It’s got Bluetooth support, so that you can use it to listen to Audible audiobooks (and even transfer quickly from print to audio and back if you buy both formats).
-And best of all, it’s got physical buttons to turn pages, which are much more pleasant to use than either the Paperwhite’s touchscreen or the Voyage’s squeeze-to-turn virtual buttons.
+And best of all, it’s got physical buttons to turn pages, which are much more pleasant to use than resorting to the touchscreen as on the other models.

 I really like the Kindle Oasis.
 So if you don’t blanch at paying $250 for an ebook reader, then you should go ahead and buy it.
 The Oasis is the ebook reader equivalent of a luxury sedan, but it’s overkill for most people.